skip to content

 Thesis / Dissertation

-There is a normal word limit for the thesis of 80,000 words (including footnotes and appendices but excluding bibliography).
-The thesis should represent a significant contribution to learning through the discovery of new knowledge or through the connection of previously unrelated facts, or the development of new theory, revision of older views or some combination of these.
-In writing the thesis you are expected to take account of previously published work on the subject and the thesis should be clearly and accurately written, paying due attention to English style and grammar.
-Candidates for the PhD in Cambridge are guided by a supervisor, though they will normally also discuss their work with a number of other experts in their field.
+The thesis typically has a limit of 80,000 words (including footnotes and appendices but excluding the bibliography).
+The thesis should represent a significant contribution to learning through the discovery of new knowledge, through the connection of previously unrelated facts, and/or through the development of a new theory.
+In writing the thesis, the candidate is expected to consider previously published work on the subject.
+The thesis should be clearly and accurately written, paying due attention to English style and grammar.
+Candidates for the PhD in Cambridge are guided by a Supervisor, and they will also discuss their work with other experts in their field.

-Following the submission of the thesis, an oral (viva) examination is held.
+Following the submission of the thesis, an oral (viva voice) examination is held.

 Other

-Regular progress interviews constitute a system for the formal monitoring by the Degree Committee of the progress of all students working towards a PhD.
+Regular interviews constitute a system for the formal monitoring of student progress towards the PhD by the Degree Committee.

 Postgraduate students are admitted in the first instance for a probationary period during which they are not registered as a candidate for the PhD degree.
-The registration interview in the third term (or fifth term for part-time candidates) is the context in which formal registration as a candidate for the PhD is formally considered.
+At the registration interview in the third term (or fifth term for part-time candidates), formal registration as a candidate for the PhD is formally considered.
 Satisfactory progress is a condition for being registered as a doctoral student.
+In preparation for the review, students submit a plan of the thesis, an account of research undertaken over the past year and forward planning, and a piece of written work (e.g. a draft chapter or preparatory study of some aspect of the research topic) of 10,000 words.

 Apply Now